Cash for Keys Offer Letter & Cash for Keys Agreement

 Landlord: [Name of Landlord] Date: [Date]

-Occupant: [Name of Tenant or Other Occupant] Date: [Date]
+Occupant: [Name of Occupant] Date: [Date]

 Notice: Please contact an attorney to advise you of your rights upon an assessment of the facts in your case before using these templates.
-If you are trying to terminate a commercial lease where the terms can be complex and the amount in dispute can be significant, it is strongly advised that you contact a commercial real estate lawyer to consider all of your options.
+If you are trying to terminate a commercial lease where the terms can be complex and the amount in dispute can be significant, it is strongly advised that you contact a commercial real estate attorney to consider all of your options.